-- Development of the Accelerated Verification Method (AVM) [ongoing task]: As described above, the AVM is an optional, alternative quality verification pathway to the QTM that is designed to reduce the testing time from about four months to approximately eight to ten weeks.
-Eligibility will be based on the manufacturer's strong history of success with the Lighting Global QA program, and compliance will be monitored through mandatory market check tests. - Enable qualification of 'families' of products [complete]: Some manufacturers offer product lines that consist of a series of similar product models that involve a common set of components.
+- Enable qualification of 'families' of products [complete]: Some manufacturers offer product lines that consist of a series of similar product models that involve a common set of components.
 Lighting Global has developed a policy for evaluating these families of products through custom test plans that are designed to minimize the cost to manufacturers while still carrying out a rigorous evaluation of the product line.
-This approach allows manufacturers to have an entire line of products verified through a single custom test plan, thereby saving time and money. - Revisit and revise the test methods [ongoing]: The Lighting Global test methods as institutionalized in IEC/TS 62257-9-5 are dynamic and meant to be revised regularly based on stakeholder input and market needs.
+This approach allows manufacturers to have an entire line of products verified through a single custom test plan, thereby saving time and money. - Revisit and revise the test methods [ongoing]: The Lighting Global test methods as institutionalized in IEC TS 62257-9-5 are dynamic and meant to be revised regularly based on stakeholder input and market needs.
 The Lighting Global QA team has identified and incorporated a number of changes to the test methods over the past several years, including several measures aimed at reducing the amount of time required to complete testing.
-A revised version of IEC/TS 62257-9-5 is current under review in the IEC process.

-- Develop testing service capacity closer to manufacturers [ongoing]: The majority of products are produced in China and most sampling occurs at warehouse and factory locations in China.
-To facilitate lower cost testing and minimize sample shipping costs for manufacturers, Lighting Global is expanding the test lab network to include labs located in China or East Asia, closer to manufacturing centers.
-Lighting Global recently added a lab in China (SMQ) to the test lab network that is capable of carrying out QTM testing, and we are planning to add more labs in this region.
-Lighting Global has also worked to develop test lab capacity in India through engagement with a test laboratory at TERI University, as production for some manufacturers is located there. - Enable more laboratories to join the Lighting Global test laboratory network [ongoing]: Expanding the network of test laboratories that are eligible to provide valid test results may reduce testing cost and time for manufacturers by allowing manufacturers to access testing services from a wider array of laboratories.
-The Lighting Global QA team has developed a new policy to allow manufacturers to procure testing according to the IEC/TS 62257-9-5 from any test laboratory that meets the Lighting Global criteria.
-Qualifying test laboratories must achieve ISO 17025 accreditation for relevant test methods and meet additional requirements specified in our policy.
-This policy has been published on the Lighting Global website.
-The first lab approved under this policy was SMQ in China, and we anticipate adding more labs through this policy over the coming year. - Develop a stronger "watchdog" in the market [ongoing]: During its initial years, the QA program acted as more of a "gatekeeper" to ensure that only quality-verified products were supported by IFC programs.
-However, with market growth and the introduction of a wider range of test labs, "watchdog" activities, in which products already on the market are monitored for quality, became increasingly important.
+Two recent examples are the development of a shorter lumen maintenance pathway based on LM80 data and removing the requirement for measuring light distribution.
+The proposed application of the ports and protection tests for all products with ports could slightly increase the cost of testing, but is expected to have little impact on the overall duration of testing.
+A revised version of IEC TS 62257-9-5 is currently under review in the IEC process. - Develop additional testing capacity closer to manufacturers [ongoing]: The majority of products are produced in China and most sampling occurs at warehouse and factory locations in China.
+To facilitate lower cost testing and minimize sample shipping costs for manufacturers, Lighting Global has expanding the test lab network to include labs located in China, closer to manufacturing centers.
+Lighting Global added a lab in China (SMQ) to the test lab network in late 2014.
+SMQ is capable of carrying out QTM testing, and we are working to add more labs in this region.
+We recently signed cooperation agreements with Intertek Hong Kong and TUV SUD.
+We expect Intertek HK to begin providing testing services this year, and TUV SUD is likely to be ready to conduct tests in the first half of 2017.
+Lighting Global has also worked to develop test lab capacity in India through engagement with a test laboratory at TERI University, as production for some manufacturers is located there. - Develop a stronger "watchdog" in the market [ongoing]: During its initial years, the QA program acted as more of a "gatekeeper" to ensure that only quality-verified products were supported by IFC programs.
+However, with market growth and the introduction of a wider range of test labs, market surveillance activities, in which products already on the market are monitored for quality, became increasingly important.
 Lighting Global created a Market Check Method testing framework, and we have been working to increase the frequency of market check testing to ensure adequate monitoring of the market.
-Lighting Global is also exploring new avenues to develop a sustainable financing mechanism to ensure financial support for these watchdog efforts, such as a market check test fee that would accompany Accelerated Verification Method testing.
+Lighting Global is also exploring new avenues to develop a sustainable financing mechanism to ensure financial support for these watchdog efforts, such as a market check test fee that would accompany Accelerated Verification Method and PAYG testing.